mut0g3n/The-Peoples-Constitution-of-Zimbabwe/README.md

 The Who
 =======

-1. As stated everyone and anyone expecially Zimbabweans can contribute to this.
+1. As stated everyone and anyone especially Zimbabweans can contribute to this.